From Insight to Impact: Knowledge and networks to drive climate action

 Accelerating Evidence-Based Climate Decisions

-In partnership with Science Europe and leading academic institutions Climate Research Initiative Netherlands, Portuguese Foundation for Science and Technology, French National Research Agency, Hungarian Research Network, Lund University, Research Council of Norway, and the University of Cambridge, CCE pioneered a new Rapid Evidence Synthesis (RES) tool to drive faster delivery of evidence-based solutions to policymakers and stakeholders addressing climate mitigation and adaptation.
-CCE moderated a discussion showcasing RES as a powerful tool during London Climate Action Week 2025,
+In 2025 and 2026, CCE worked in partnership with Science Europe and leading academic institutions Climate Research Initiative Netherlands, Portuguese Foundation for Science and Technology, French National Research Agency, Hungarian Research Network, Lund University, Research Council of Norway, and the University of Cambridge to pioneer a new Rapid Evidence Synthesis (RES) tool to drive faster delivery of evidence-based solutions to policymakers and stakeholders addressing climate mitigation and adaptation.
+CCE moderated a discussion showcasing RES as a powerful tool during London Climate Action Week 2025.

 Climate Proofing Small and Medium Enterprises (SMEs) for Global Impact

-Through the UNFCCC High Level Champions at COP29 and COP30, CCE is working alongside the We Mean Business Coalition, International Universities Alliance, and Cambridge Zero to empower a network of 20,000+ small and medium-sized companies globally in strengthening their climate resilience and accelerating their low-carbon transitions.
+Through the UNFCCC High Level Champions at COP29 in 2024 and COP30 in 2025, CCE worked with the We Mean Business Coalition, International Universities Alliance, and Cambridge Zero to empower a network of 20,000+ small and medium-sized companies globally in strengthening their climate resilience and accelerating their low-carbon transitions.
 Drawing on expertise from over 50 SME scholars from around the world, CCE co-led the 2024 Report for COP29, and the 2025 Strengthening the Business Case SME Climate Action Report presented during COP30 in Brazil.

 Embedding Climate into Financial Accountability

-In collaboration with Social Value International, CCE contributed to the True and Fair Project by preparing research for investors and regulators and sharing insights through the Climate Governance Initiative’s global network.
+In 2025, CCE collaborated with Social Value International on a contribution to the True and Fair Project.
+We prepared research for investors and regulators and shared insights through the Climate Governance Initiative’s global network.
 The Project highlights the economic reality that businesses rely on resources such as carbon, water, and labour – many of which impose hidden costs on society.
 It encourages companies to recognise and disclose these costs in their financial statements, ensuring climate and sustainability are embedded in company reporting and decision-making.

 Empowering Boards through Trusted Climate Knowledge

-Through Chapter Zero (CZ), CCE delivers trusted, evidence-based insights that equip non-executive directors to embed climate action in corporate strategy.
-In doing so, CCE gains access to one of the UK’s most influential director-level climate networks, reaching 3,500+ members, including 532 FTSE 350 NEDS, and engaging over 5,000 event attendees in the last year.
-83% of Directors report increased climate awareness, and 54% of Chairpersons have taken climate action after engaging with CZ’s resources and events.
+From 2022 to 2025, CCE delivered trusted, evidence-based insights to Chapter Zero’s UK network of non-executive directors to embed climate action in corporate strategy.
+In doing so, CCE gained access to one of the UK’s most influential director-level climate networks, reaching 3,500+ members, including 532 FTSE 350 NEDS, and engaging over 5,000 event attendees in 2024.
+83% of Directors reported increased climate awareness, and 54% of Chairpersons took climate action after engaging with CZ’s resources and events.
 The network is supported by 60+ pro-bono partners.

 Growing a Global Climate Governance Network